Hull is a City with renewed sense of optimism and is a great city in which to live and to work.

 Structure - Children's Social Care

-Hull’s Children’s Social Care (CSC) service provides a large number of services to vulnerable children in need, children with disabilities, children at risk of harm and those who are looked after (LAC) by Hull City Council.
+Hull’s Children’s Social Care (CSC) service provides many services to vulnerable children in need, children with disabilities, children at risk of harm and those who are looked after (LAC) by Hull City Council.
 All open cases have an allocated social worker (or personal advisor).

 Each of our teams typically has a Team Manager, an Advanced Social Worker and up to four social workers.
 Some teams also have Family Practitioners and are supported by a Clinician and a Team Co-ordinator.